Kurt Brian Webb & the Dance of Death

 There is a timeless quality to Webb’s prints, which not only attests to the artist’s considerable skill but also to his having tapped into a well established tradition in print making that makes use of death imagery for purposes of social commentary, José Guadalupe Posada comes to mind.
 At the turn of the 20th century the famous Mexican printmaker created over 1,600 satirical prints that featured calaveras (skeletons) deriding the pillars of society as well as the landless peasantry.
 But Kurt Brian Webb found his inspiration in the medieval prints of Europe.

-War: Dance of Death runs at the A Shenere Velt Gallery until Sunday, May 4, 2008.
+War: Dance of Death ran at the A Shenere Velt Gallery and closed Sunday, May 4, 2008.
 The gallery is located at the Workman’s Circle/Arbeter Ring, 1525 S. Robertson Blvd., Los Angeles 90035.